watir/watirbook/installation/ubuntu-11-04.md

 ### watir-webdriver

 I think that Watir-webdriver gem is the future of Watir.
-In short, it can drive both Firefox, Chrome and Opera.
+In short, it can drive Firefox, Chrome and Opera.

-Since Firefox is installed by default on Ubuntu, all you have to do is install watir-webdriver gem with `sudo gem install watir-webdriver --no-ri --no-rdoc`.
+Install watir-webdriver gem with `sudo gem install watir-webdriver --no-ri --no-rdoc`.

     $ sudo gem install watir-webdriver --no-ri --no-rdoc (...)